-The Switch can be mounted in an EIA standard-size, 19-inch rack or chassis, which can be placed in a wiring closet with other equipment.
-Attach the mounting brackets to both sides of the Switch (one on each side), and secure them with the provided screws.
+The Switch can be mounted in an EIA standard-size, 19-inch rack or chassis, which can be located in a wiring closet with other equipment.
+Attach the mounting brackets to the Switch's side panels (one on each side), and secure them with the provided screws.